The Conjuring: Last Rites: Plot

 Ed, Lorraine, and Tony are led to the Smurls, and Judy convinces her reluctant parents to help.
-Lorraine discovers that the three spirits are of a husband who had killed his wife and her mother, but they are being controlled by the demon.
-The demon tricks Judy into the attic, where she is attacked, causing her to fall down the stairs.
-Ed and Lorraine discover the mirror and realize it is the demon from their first investigation.
-Certain that the demon is hunting Judy, they decide to transport the mirror back to their home, where it can be contained.
-Judy suddenly falls ill as Ed, Jack and Tony attempt to remove the mirror from the house, but they fail.
+Lorraine discovers that the demon is controlling the three spirits, who are a husband who had killed his wife and her mother.
+Judy is knocked out after being attacked by the demon.
+Ed and Lorraine discover the mirror and realize it is the demon from their first investigation, deducing that the demon is hunting Judy.
+Unable to remove the mirror from the house, the demon possesses Judy and causes Ed to have a cardiac episode while Lorraine is attacked in the basement.

-The demon possesses Judy and causes Ed to have a cardiac episode while Lorraine is attacked in the basement.
 Tony rescues Lorraine, and Ed recovers.
-The possessed Judy, now in the attic, attempts to hang herself but is cut down by Ed.
+The possessed Judy attempts to hang herself but is cut down by Ed.
 Lorraine again uses prayer to revive Judy, and the demon attacks them.
-Ed is unable to exorcise the mirror, and Lorraine resolves to tell Judy to embrace her psychic abilities.
-With Judy's help, the Warrens destroy the mirror.
-The Smurls live in the house for three more years without further hauntings, and the remains of the mirror are kept within the Warrens' occult museum.
+Ed fails to exorcise the mirror, and Lorraine tells Judy to embrace her psychic abilities.
+The Warrens recite a prayer that destroys the mirror.
+In the aftermath, the Smurls live in the house for three more years without further hauntings, and the remains of the mirror are kept within the Warrens' occult museum.

 Sometime later, Judy walks down the aisle with Ed during her wedding to Tony.
-On the eve of the wedding, Ed and Lorraine embrace, and Lorraine shares a vision that she has about their future, excited to live the peaceful life they have always wanted.
+While dancing with Ed at the reception, Lorraine shares a vision she had about their future, one full of adventure and happy times spent with family.